zac-garby/pluto-lang/README.md

  - Maybe rename objects to maps or dictionaries
  - (urgent) Fix ASI to allow trailing comments :(
  - Change syntax to reduce use of braces (maybe terminating with 'end'?)
+ - Add some kind of meta-programming support
+ - Make a try-catch expression a builtin function, (written in Pluto?)